Proposed British Isles fixed sea link connections: Pre-20th century proposals

-20th century
+20th century proposal

 In 1915, a tunnel was proposed by Gershom Stewart as a defence against a German U-boat blockade of Ireland but dismissed by H. H. Asquith as "hardly practicable in the present circumstances".
 In 1918, Stewart proposed that German prisoners of war might dig the tunnel; Bonar Law said the Select Committee on Transport could consider the matter.

 The Senate of Northern Ireland debated a North Channel Tunnel on 25 May 1954.
 In 1956 Harford Hyde, Unionist Westminster MP for North Belfast, raised a motion in the UK House of Commons for a tunnel across the North Channel.
 In 1980, John Biggs-Davison suggested European Economic Community involvement in a North Channel tunnel; Philip Goodhart said no tunnel was planned.

 In 1988, John Wilson, the Irish Minister for Tourism and Transport, said his department estimated an Irish Sea tunnel would cost more than twice as much as the English Channel Tunnel and generate less than one-fifth of the revenue, thus being economically unviable.
 In 1997–98, the Department of Public Enterprise refused to fund a feasibility study requested by the engineering firm Symonds to build an immersed tube tunnel.

-21st century
+21st century proposal

 Symonds revived the plan in 2000, with an £8 million feasibility study and a £14 billion construction cost estimate.
 In 2005, the Irish Minister for Transport said he had not studied A Vision of Transport in Ireland in 2050, published in September 2004 by the Irish Academy of Engineering, a report which included a Wexford–Pembroke tunnel.

-The proposal of building a bridge between Northern Ireland and Scotland is supported by members of a number of UK political parties.
+The proposal of building a bridge between Northern Ireland and Scotland is supported by members of several UK political parties.
 DUP MP Sammy Wilson compared the idea to the approved Channel Tunnel and HS2 projects.
 The party made a feasibility study into a tunnel or enclosed bridge a precondition to coalition support in the event of a hung parliament in the 2015 election, and again reiterated the potential for a sea bridge in January 2018.
 In January 2018, leading figures in the Democratic Unionist Party revived calls for a bridge or tunnel between Larne in County Antrim and Dumfries and Galloway; the estimated £20 billion cost of the 25 mi project would make it among the biggest infrastructure projects in UK history.
 The link was proposed by Wilson and Simon Hamilton, a former minister for the party in the Stormont administration.

 The idea has been further endorsed as a potential solution to boost the economies of Scotland and Northern Ireland after Brexit.